Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-White pulp is the part of the spleen where lymphocytes are maintained in a similar way as in lymph nodes.
+The part of the spleen where lymphocytes are maintained in a similar way as in lymph nodes.

 The spleen is the largest distinct organ of the lymphatic system.
-Similar in structure to a large lymph node, the spleen acts primarily as a blood filter.
+Similar in structure to a large lymph node, it acts primarily as a blood filter.
 Despite this important function, a healthy life is possible after removal.
 The spleen plays important roles in regards to red blood cells and the immune system.

 Structure of the Spleen

 Unlike lymph nodes, the spleen possesses only efferent lymphatic vessels, because it only filters blood instead of lymph fluid.
 The splenic artery forms its primary blood supply.
-The spleen is unique in respect to its development within the gut because it is dervied from the mesenchymal tissue rather than the endoderm tissue during embryonic development.
+The spleen is unique in respect to its development within the gut because it is derived from mesenchymal tissue rather than endoderm tissue during embryonic development.
 However, it still shares the same blood supply as the foregut organs in the abdominal cavity.

 The spleen is often removed surgically if it becomes damaged or infected.
 This causes modest increases in circulating white blood cells and platelets, diminished responsiveness to some vaccines, and increased susceptibility to infection by bacteria and protozoa.
-In particular, there is an increased risk to infection from gram negative bacteria that cause pnuemonias.
+In particular, there is an increased risk to infection from gram negative bacteria that cause pneumonia.
 Besides these increased risks, the loss of the spleen does not cause major immune system impairment, and most people will still live normal and healthy lives because the lymph nodes and liver perform the same functions as the spleen.
 In particular, those with splenomegaly (an enlarged spleen that could rupture) or splenic cancers are typically better off living without their spleen than living with the risk of severe bleeding from a ruptured spleen or the plethora of symptoms caused by splenic cancer and its metastases.